simboonlong/utility/README.md

 #### inView

 Sets `[data-inview="true"]` when element is scrolled into view.
-Customize any transition via css animation in `.in-view`.
+Customize any transition via css animation in child `.in-view`.

 Example: